lueschem/lueschem.github.io/_posts/2017-12-14-A-new-Approach-to-Operating-System-Image-Creation.md

 ---
 author: matthias_luescher
 author_profile: true
-description: "This blog post outlines a (partially) new approach to OS image creation.
+description: "This blog post outlines a (partially) new approach to OS image generation.
 Known tools and technologies such as debootstrap, Ansible, LXD and yaml are being used to conveniently build OS images from ground up."
 comments: true
 ---

-The last few weeks `edi` gained an important new feature: Given you have installed `edi` according to
-[this instructions](http://docs.get-edi.io/en/latest/getting_started.html)
+An advertisement for the latest `edi` feature could read as follows:
+"Conveniently generate your tailored Linux image and get a (cross) development container for free!"

+Here is how this looks like for the Raspberry Pi 3:

-and cloned the `edi-pi` repository from GitHub:
+Given you have installed the tool `edi` according to [this instructions](http://docs.get-edi.io/en/latest/getting_started.html) and cloned the `edi-pi` project configuration repository from GitHub:

 ``` bash
 git clone https://github.com/lueschem/edi-pi.git